Glaucoma Treatment in Houston

 That said, the less common angle-closure glaucoma does show a sudden onset of symptoms, including:

-If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Memorial Eye Center - Wilcrest in Houston or visiting your nearest emergency room.
+If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Memorial Eye Center - Wilcrest in Westside or visiting your nearest emergency room.

 Who's at Risk for Glaucoma?